justmarkham/DAT5/slides/02_Introduction_to_the_Command_Line.md

 This document outlines some basic commands for the Unix command line.
 For Linux and OS X users, these should work in **Terminal**.
 For Windows users, most of these will work in **Git Bash**.
 **Note**: Most of these commands will not work in the Windows Command Prompt.

+### What is the command line?
+The Command Line Interface (CLI) is a way of interacting with your computer based upon the text commands you type.
+This is different from the way most people interact with their computers using their mouse and a Graphical User Interface (GUI).

+### Why should I use it?
+Once you become comfortable with the basics, it is a much more powerful way to use your computer.
+You're able to do many things more quickly and programatically.
+Also, you look cooler when using the command line.

 ### General Command Format
 `<command> -<options> <arguments>`
 * `<command>` is the actual command